recallai/microsoft-teams-meeting-bot/README.md

 5.  **Deploy a Bot:**

-    Use the `deploy-bot` command to launch a bot with your `.env` configuration:
+    Use the `deploy-bot` command to launch a bot with your `.env` configs:

     ```bash
     ./scripts.sh deploy-bot